css/csso/README.md

 // .test{color:red}
 ```

 > Warning: CSSO uses early versions of CSSTree that still in active development.
 CSSO doesn't guarantee API behind `syntax` field or AST format will not change in future releases of CSSO, since it's subject to change in CSSTree.
-Be carefull with CSSO updates if you use `syntax` API until this warning removal.
+Be careful with CSSO updates if you use `syntax` API until this warning removal.

 ### minify(source[, options])